material-motion/material-motion/starmap/specifications/streams/MotionObservable.md

 ### Expose a helper subscribe API

-This API should allow a client to subscribe to a MotionObservable without having to create a MotionObserver.
+This API should allow a client to subscribe to a `MotionObservable` without having to create a `MotionObserver`.

 ```swift
 class MotionObservable<V>: IndefiniteObservable<MotionObserver<V>> {